maruthiprasad06/fabzero/readme.md

 - Use hand control window to move bit to it's zero point
 - In the main window, select zero->zero three axis
 - Move z axis to safe height
+# Emergencies
+- There are two emergency stop buttons that you can hit
+- You can press space on the keyboard
+- You can click with the mouse